droongma/Indoor-Positioning/README.md

 ## Collector
 Now follow the steps below within Anaconda Prompt.

 First, create virtual environment.
 ```shell
 > conda env create -f environment.yaml
 ```

-Now the virtual environment named **capstone** is created and you should use it.
+Now the virtual environment named **capstone** is created and you should activate it.
 ```shell
 > conda activate capstone
 ```

 Then, run the main.py.
 ```shell